microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 we check the register type.
 If the register type is 'i' or 'b', the deprecated warning that is treated as an error as shown in the examples above will be emitted.
 If 'c' is given, no errors will be emitted.
 If `default_globals` is not set and 'c' is given, a warning will be emitted that is treated as an error by default: `warning: register binding 'c' should only be used in global contexts.
-Disable with --Wno-disallow-legacy-binding-rules`
+Disable with --Wno-disallow-unused-register-bindings`
 After this point, `default_globals` doesn't need to be set.
 If 't', 'u', or 's' are given, then this diagnostic will be emitted:
 `error: '%0' is an invalid resource type for register type '%1'`.
 If any other register type is seen, this error will be emitted:
-`error: register binding type '%1' not supported for variable of type '%0'`<br><br>
+`error: register binding type '%1' not supported for variable of type '%0'`

 Finally, in the case that `udt` is set, we first check `default_globals`.
 If it is set, then we can permit the 'c' register type if the UDT has at least one numeric member.
 If there is no numeric member, a warning that is treated by default as an error will be
 emitted: `"warning: 'c' register type should only be used for basic types.
+Disable with --Wno-disallow-unused-register-bindings"`
-Disable with --Wno-disallow-legacy-binding-rules"` Otherwise, cbuffers and tbuffers are not permitted within UDT's, and so we don't need to check if 'c' is given within the UDT nor emit a warning for legacy behavior that is treated as an error.
+Otherwise, cbuffers and tbuffers are not permitted within UDT's, and so we don't need to check if 'c' is given within the UDT nor emit a warning for legacy behavior that is treated as an error.
 An error will already be emitted preventing the declaration of